 How a 50/50 claim works is that when any damages are awarded to either party, you will only receive 50% of the amount awarded as you will be liable for the other 50%.

-When you are looking to claim monetary compensation for a personal injury, whether that injury was sustained in a car accident that was partly your fault or it was sustained in an accident at work, there are two types of damages which can be included in your claim; general damages and special damages.
+When you are looking to claim monetary compensation for a personal injury, whether that injury was sustained in a car accident that was partly your fault or it was sustained in an accident at work, two types of damages can be included in your claim; general damages and special damages.

 General damages refer to the pain and suffering you have endured as a direct result of your injury.
 While all claims are different, they usually include;